nystudio107/craft-units/docs/docs/index.md

 {% set unitOfMeasure = craft.units.length(10.0, 'meters') %}
 ```

 The string after the `craft.units.` determines the type of physical quantity for the unit of measure.
-The first parameter is the value to assign to the unit of measure, and the second parameter is the unit that it's denominated in.
+The first parameter is the value to assign to the unit of measure, and the second parameter is the unit that it’s denominated in.

 The following physical quantities are available:
 * **Acceleration** - `{% set unitOfMeasure = craft.units.acceleration(10.0, 'm/s²') %}`